uviclibraries/raspberrypi/act-1.md

         -   Enter your email address and agree to the terms and conditions.
 You will be given 15 minutes of access to complete the registration.
         -   Log into the same email account on the Raspberry Pi.
 Note that Google Gmail could be very slow to respond on a Raspberry Pi 3, but will still work.
         -   Click the link at the top of the automatically sent email to complete the registration.
-        -   At this point, sign out of your email account for security reasons.
+        -   At this point, you can sign out of your email account for security reasons.
         -   Once this is done, enter this command & press enter: `sudo apt-get update`
             -   Outside of the workshop you would want to upgrade as well, but we will not as that will take a long time!